AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 - Open the [Azure portal](https://portal.azure.com).
 - Select the Azure Active Directory you are interested in (in the combo-box below your name on the top right of the browser window).
-- Find the "Active Directory" object in this tenant, found in the portal's left-hand menu.
+- Find the "Azure Active Directory" object in this tenant, found in the portal's left-hand menu.
 - Go to **Properties** and copy the content of the **Directory Id** property.
 - Then use the full syntax to run the scripts: